What is this medication?

-What may interact with this medicine?
+What may interact with this medication?

-Do not take this medicine with any of the following medications:
+Do not take this medication with any of the following:

-This medicine may also interact with the following medications:
+This medication may also interact with the following:

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-What should I watch for while using this medicine?
+What should I watch for while using this medication?

 Tobacco smoking increases the risk of getting a blood clot or having a stroke, especially if you are more than 35 years old.
 You are strongly advised not to smoke.